connet-dev/connet/README.md

 status-addr = "127.0.0.1:19180" # address to listen for incoming status connections (TCP/HTTP, [host]:port) (disabled by default)
 store-dir = "path/to/server-store" # directory for this server to persist runtime information, see Storage section for more info

-[[server.ingress]] # defines how to accept client connections, can define mulitple addr = ":19190" # the address at which the control server will listen for client connections, defaults to :19190 cert-file = "path/to/cert.pem" # the client server certificate file, in pem format key-file = "path/to/key.pem" # the client server certificate private key file allow-cidrs = [] # set of networks in CIDR format, to allow client connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny client connetctions from
+[[server.ingress]] # defines how to accept client connections, can define multiple addr = ":19190" # the address at which the control server will listen for client connections, defaults to :19190 cert-file = "path/to/cert.pem" # the client server certificate file, in pem format key-file = "path/to/key.pem" # the client server certificate private key file allow-cidrs = [] # set of networks in CIDR format, to allow client connections from deny-cidrs = [] # set of networks in CIDR format, to deny client connections from

-[[server.token-restriction]] # defines restriction per client token, if specified must match the number of client tokens allow-cidrs = [] # set of networks in CIDR format, to allow token client connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny token client connetctions from name-matches = "" # regular expression to check the name of the destination/source against role-matches = "" # only allow specific role for this token, either 'source' or 'destination'
+[[server.token-restriction]] # defines restriction per client token, if specified must match the number of client tokens allow-cidrs = [] # set of networks in CIDR format, to allow token client connections from deny-cidrs = [] # set of networks in CIDR format, to deny token client connections from name-matches = "" # regular expression to check the name of the destination/source against role-matches = "" # only allow specific role for this token, either 'source' or 'destination'

 [[server.relay-ingress]]
-addr = ":19191" # the address at which the relay will listen for connectsion, defaults to :19191 hostports = ["localhost"] # list of host[:port] (e.g. domain, ip address) advertised by the control server for clients to connect to this relay
+addr = ":19191" # the address at which the relay will listen for connection, defaults to :19191 hostports = ["localhost"] # list of host[:port] (e.g. domain, IP address) advertised by the control server for clients to connect to this relay
                           #   defaults to 'localhost:<port of addr>', if port is not set will use <port of addr>
-allow-cidrs = [] # set of networks in CIDR format, to allow client relay connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny client relay connetctions from
+allow-cidrs = [] # set of networks in CIDR format, to allow client relay connections from deny-cidrs = [] # set of networks in CIDR format, to deny client relay connections from
 ```

 #### Control server